kazutotess/ML-ROM_Various_Shapes/README.md

 For citations, please use the reference below:
 > K. Hasegawa, K. Fukami, T. Murata, and K. Fukagata,
-> "Machine-learning-based reduced order modeling for unsteady flows around bluff bodies of various shapes,"
+> "Machine-learning-based reduced-order modeling for unsteady flows around bluff bodies of various shapes,"
 > [Theor.
 Comput.
 Fluid Dyn.
 34, 367-383 (2020)][thesis].

 Kazuto Hasegawa provides no guarantees for this code.
 Use as-is and for academic research use only; no commercial use allowed without permission.